owenmonroe/knowledge_periodicals_text_reuse/_mindoc_media/source1_image_1.md

 layout: image_description
 ---

-_title: The Saturday Magazine, The Mocking-Bird (page 1)
+_title: The Saturday Magazine, The Mocking-Bird
 description: An image of a magazine page, featuring two columns of printed text.
 The second column includes an article beginning with the the title "The Mocking Bird."
 creator: John William Parker, The Society for Promoting Christian Knowledge
 _date: 1833